 Adjunct | Composition Instructor

-Review of applications will begin immediately and continue until the position is filled.
+Review of applications will begin immediately and continue until the positions are filled.
 Interested individuals are invited to apply and while we appreciate every applicant’s interest, only those under consideration will be contacted.

-Applicants are asked to submit a cover letter including starting pay expectations, curriculum vitae/resume, teaching philosophy, transcripts (unofficial is fine for applying) and the contact information of three (3) professional references to firstname.lastname@example.org.
+Applicants are asked to submit a cover letter including starting pay expectations, curriculum vitae/resume, transcripts (unofficial is fine for applying) and the contact information of three (3) professional references to email@example.com.
+References will not be contacted without the candidate’s prior authorization.

 Rivier University is an Equal Opportunity Employer.